Six Ways to Qualify for ECO Grants in 2024

 3. Eligibility based on your income

-This route to eligibility is part of the ECO4 Flex Scheme.
-Councils have to publish a Statement of Intent before applications can be submitted by installers through this route.
-Many councils have submitted their Statement of Intent but unfortunately many Councils have not and that prevents applicants from accessing these grants until they do.
-ECO4 Flex applications require the installer to submit an application to the council and the council will provide a declaration of eligibility.
+ECO4 Flex Scheme: Councils have to publish a Statement of Intent before applications can be submitted by installers through this route.
+Many councils have submitted their Statement of Intent but, unfortunately, other councils have not and that prevents some applicants from accessing these grants.
+Once the installer has submitted the ECO4 Flex application to the relevant council, the council will provide a declaration of eligibility.

 4. Eligibility based on being vulnerable (including having debts, being older or having young people in your family)